blendereru/DormGO/README.md

     • Combine: Reactive programming framework for data binding.
     • CoreLocation: For location services and retrieving the user’s location.
     • MapKit: For map view and geolocation-related functionality.
-    • SignalRCleint: For websocket implementation
+    • SignalRClient: For websocket implementation
 ## Endpoints
 `Server-side` defines multiple `endpoints` for client to send requests to.
 * `HttpPost /api/signup` - is needed to register new user in a database